itsBabyYeet/python-easter-eggs/readme.md

 0.30000000000000004
 ```

 (It looks odd, but it’s exactly what many languages show.
-In Python 3’s repr, small inaccuracies are revealed like this[15].)
+In Python 3’s repr, small inaccuracies are revealed like this.)
 Use formatting or round() if you need a clean decimal display.

 --------